 How many times have you heard an older adult say, “I’m going to stay in my house as long as I possibly can!”
 I can assure you I’ve heard this same comment more times than I can count.
-It’s a natural reaction for most people when asked about their readiness to move to a retirement community.
+It’s a natural reaction for most people when considering a senior living community.

-With past generations, adults stayed in their own homes most of their retirement years, but research shows this trend is changing.
-Active retired adults are recognizing the benefits of living in a community with people of the same life stage who share similar ideals, interests, and quality of life needs.
-And one type of retirement community growing in popularity is a continuing care retirement community (also known as a life plan community).
+One type of senior living community growing in popularity is a continuing care retirement community (also known as a life plan community).
 A continuing care retirement community offers multiple levels of care in one location, usually independent living, assisted living, memory care, and nursing care.

-So let’s take a look at key questions to ask yourself when considering living in a retirement community, and specifically, a continuing care retirement community.
+So let’s take a look at key questions to ask yourself when considering living in a senior living community, and specifically, a continuing care retirement community.

-One of the biggest benefits of living in a retirement community is the peace of mind that comes with knowing daily tasks such as home maintenance, meal preparation, and housekeeping are taken care of.
+One of the biggest benefits of a senior living community is the peace of mind that comes with knowing daily tasks such as home maintenance, meal preparation, and housekeeping are taken care of.
 This gives you the freedom to pursue what’s important to you, and you’ll enjoy a higher quality of life.

-Studies also show that residents in retirement communities live 7 to 10 years longer than adults who live in their own homes.
+Studies also show that adults who live in a senior living community live 7 to 10 years longer than adults who live in their own homes.
 Not only might you live longer, but you might be healthier and have a better quality of life due to wellness activities and socialization opportunities.

-Many retirement communities include safety features such as on-site security and gated entrances.
+Many senior living communities include safety features such as on-site security and gated entrances.
 These safety features also add to your quality of life.
 Knowing you are in a safe place allows you to get the proper rest and provides you with energy for daily living.

 This is actually one of the easiest things to do and is quite simple.
 The best thing you can do is to become involved in the community as quickly as possible.
-Start by getting to know your neighbors and joining in on the many activities that are offered on a daily basis.
+Start by getting to know your neighbors.
+Join in on the many activities that are offered on a daily basis.
 Dining among friends is so much more fun than eating alone at home.
 In most communities, you’ll have activities to choose from daily.
 A world of possibilities awaits you every day.